NEW! The updated 2019 Pedestrian Plan has been adopted by City Council!

 Whether you walk from your car or bike to a business, or from a bus stop to home, you walk every day.
 Walking is fun, gives you exercise and is a great way to get from A to B. That’s why it is an important and essential part of the city’s transportation system.

-Boulder has built a nationally recognized pedestrian-friendly community, earning the Gold-level Walk Friendly Community designation.
+Boulder has built a nationally recognized pedestrian-friendly community, earning the Gold-level Walk Friendly Community designation for 2020.
 The pedestrian-only Pearl Street Mall and extensive network of multiuse paths and hiking trails are Boulder icons that attract people from all over the country and world.
 The City of Boulder also supports a wide range of other initiatives to encourage and support walking throughout the community.

 The community developed the Transportation Master Plan (TMP), which is the blueprint for creating safe, convenient, and sustainable transportation options for everyone in the community.